Esfekia/Blog/readme.txt

 PART 2:

 19-2.
 Blog Accounts: Add a user authentication and registration system to the Blog project you started in Exercise 19-1 (page 421).
 Make sure logged-in users see their username somewhere on the screen and unregistered users see a link to the registration page.

+PART 3:
+19-5.
+Protected Blog: In your Blog project, make sure each blog post is connected to a particular user.
+Make sure all posts are publicly accessible but only registered users can add posts and edit existing posts.
+In the view that allows users to edit their posts, make sure the user is editing their own post before processing the form.